 Can I Give My Dog Metamucil?
 Answer: Yes

-Typically, a small breed of dog can be given 1/2 teaspoon of Metamucil 2 times daily.
-A large breed, on the other hand, can be given up to 2 teaspoons 2 times per day.
-Metamucil can either be mixed in their dog food or water.
-It will usually take 12 to 72 hours for your dog’s bowel movements to return to normal.
+Typically, a small breeds can be given 1/2 teaspoon of Metamucil 2 times daily.
+Larger dogs, on the other hand, can handle to 2 teaspoons 2 times per day.
+The powder can either be mixed in with their food or water.
+It will usually take 12 to 72 hours for your dog’s bowel movements to improve.

 Although Metamucil is safe for canines, giving too much could cause diarrhea.
 If unsure, consult with your vet for the correct dosage.